Qinti/nazca/README.md

 As you can see, we just added some CSS properties to it.
-Any public variable, which name is a CSS property interpreted by compiler and put inside the `style` attribute of the HTML element.
+Any public variable, which name is a CSS property interpreted by the compiler and put inside the `style` attribute of the HTML element.
 Compiling it, will give you this html:
 ```html
  <html id="b">